sjn/introducing-se/docs.md

 * ❌ Sources don't pass [the C.R.A.A.P. test](https://en.m.wikipedia.org/wiki/CRAAP_test).

 \
-*«If a text only has thoughts I agree with, how can I know it is truthful?»*
+*«If a text only offers thoughts I agree with, how can I know it is truthful?»*

 [comment]: # (|||)

 #### Explore reasoning

-* The Outsider Test: *«Would someone else with your reasons, but one core difference, reach the same conclusion?»*
+**The Outsider test** – *«Would some&shy;one else with your rea&shy;sons, but one core dif&shy;fer&shy;ence, reach the same conclusion?»*

 [comment]: # (!!!)